Myofascial Release and Trigger Point Therapy in New York City

 Myofascial release is a gentle, hands-on approach that eases fascial restrictions, reduces pain, and restores comfortable movement.
+In our Midtown Manhattan office it is used on its own and alongside craniosacral therapy for deeper, lasting release.

 Myofascial release for everyday pain and stiffness